TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 <!-- more -->

-##Disclaimer
+##Caveats
-There *are* rare and commendable exceptions to the trends detailed below.
+*There are, of course, rare and commendable exceptions to the trends detailed below.
 Some scientists do in fact dedicate part of their time to personally report in an easily-understandable language on their own and their colleagues' work.
 Also, some former science students or autodidacts may actually read, link to, and understand primary reports when writing articles.
-Lastly, a few top-tier [scientific journals](http://en.wikipedia.org/wiki/Scientific_journal) and scientific communities do manage to maintain well-cureted news sections (e.g. [Nature News](http://www.nature.com/news) or [physicsfocus](http://physicsfocus.org/), respectively).
+Lastly, a few top-tier [scientific journals](http://en.wikipedia.org/wiki/Scientific_journal) and scientific communities do manage to maintain well-cureted news sections (e.g. [Nature News](http://www.nature.com/news) or [physicsfocus](http://physicsfocus.org/), respectively).*

-Sadly, these are not the science news you routinely come across.
+*Sadly, these are not the science news you routinely come across.*

 ##Who Writes Pop-Science?